dcarrsf/webpack2-karma-jasmine-react/README.md

 ## How to run tests

 The project uses Karma as a test runner and Jasmine as the BDD test suite.
-In addition, we're using React's TestUtils and Enzyme to unit test the components in the app.
+In addition, we're using Enzyme to unit test the components in the app.
 Run the following command to view a single run of the application tests.

 ```
 $ npm test